-Kentucky's Department of Environmental Protection - The mission of the Department for Environmental Protection is to protect and enhance Kentucky's environment to improve the quality of life for all Kentuckians.
-The Department for Environmental Protection envisions a healthy and productive commonwealth with balanced stewardship of the land, air, and water where future generations enjoy an environment as good as or better than the present
+Kentucky's Department for Environmental Protection - The mission of the Department for Environmental Protection is to protect and enhance Kentucky's environment to improve the quality of life for all Kentuckians.
+The Department for Environmental Protection envisions a healthy and productive commonwealth with balanced stewardship of the land, air, and water where future generations enjoy an environment as good as or better than the present.

 For Kentucky, the legal requirements for responding to a spill or release are set forth in the Kentucky Emergency Operations Plan (KYEOP) as called for by Kentucky Revised Statutes 39A.050 (2) (c).
 The KYEOP is based upon Presidential Executive Order 11795; Governor of Kentucky Executive Order 96- 1120; Public Laws 81-920, 88-352, 91-190, 91-606, 91-616, 91-646, 92-255, 92-385, 93-234, 93-288, 93-523, 94-68, 96-511, 100-707, 101-121, 107-296; and Kentucky Revised Statutes Chapter 39A through 39F.
 Annex Q of the KYEOP provides information on responses to hazardous substances for Kentucky government agencies and defines their responsibilities.
-The Kentucky Department for Environmental Protection (KDEP) provides the designated member for the RRT in Region 4 and is the lead agency, providing the State On-Scene Coordinator (SOSC), for the state to address spills.
+The Kentucky Department for Environmental Protection (KYDEP) provides the designated member for the RRT in Region 4 and is the lead agency, providing the State On-Scene Coordinator (SOSC), for the state to address spills.

 Indiana Department of Environmental Management - The Indiana Department of Environmental Management's (IDEM) mission is to implement federal and state regulations to protect human health and the environment while allowing the environmentally sound operations of industrial, agricultural, commercial, and governmental activities vital to a prosperous economy.
 For Indiana, the legal requirements for responding to a discharge or release within the state are set forth in Indiana Code IC 13-18.
-The Indiana Water Pollution Control Board shall adopt rules for the control and prevention of pollution in waters of Indiana from any substance: